Villisca axe murders: Discovery of the crime

 in the attic until the Moore family and the Stillinger guests were asleep.
 The killer(s) began in the master bedroom, where Josiah and Sarah Moore were sleeping.
-Josiah received more blows from the axe than any other victim; his face had been cut to such an extent that his eyes were missing.
+Josiah received more blows from the axe than any other victim; his face had been cut to such an extent that his eyes were completely destroyed.
 The ceiling in his room also had a gouge mark from when the murderer lifted the axe to murder him.

 The killer or killers used the blade of the axe on Sarah, while using the blunt end on the rest of the victims.
 Herman, Mary Katherine, Arthur, and Paul were next bludgeoned in the head in the same manner as their parents.
-Afterwards, the murderer returned to the master bedroom to inflict more blows on the elder Moores, knocking over a shoe that had filled with blood, before moving downstairs to the guest bedroom and killing Ina and Lena.
+Afterwards, the murderer returned to the master bedroom to inflict more blows on the elder Moores, knocking over a shoe that had filled with blood from the previous attack, before moving downstairs to the guest bedroom and killing Ina and Lena.
 Seemingly afterwards, a 4lb slab of bacon was taken out of the icebox and laid next to the axe.
-Investigators also found untouched food and bloody water during the search.
-After the search, people were let in to see if they could have committed the crime, completely contaminating the weapon.
+Investigators also found untouched food and bloody water on the kitchen table during the search.

 Investigators believed that all of the victims except for Lena Stillinger had been asleep when murdered.
 They thought that she was awake and tried to fight back, as she was found lying crosswise on the bed, and with a defensive wound on her arm.
-Lena's nightgown was pushed up to her waist and she was wearing no undergarments, leading to law enforcement speculation that the killer(s) sexually molested her or attempted to do so.
+Lena was lying on her stomach, her posterior in the air.
+Lena’s body had also been moved and her undergarments removed.
+Her leg had been positioned in such a way to reveal her genitalia.
+This led to law enforcement speculation that the killer(s) sexually molested her or attempted to do so.
+Later investigations showed no evidence of this.

+In another bizarre twist, every mirror in the house was covered with blankets, clothing, or any means of covering.
+Garments were removed from the dressers to cover the mirrors.